forest6511/secretctl/website/docs/reference/mcp-tools.md

 // Error Response
 {
-  "error": "field 'password' is marked as sensitive (Option D+ policy)" }
+  "error": "field 'password' is marked as sensitive and cannot be retrieved via MCP (AI-Safe Access policy)" }
 ```